ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Client Processing Response {#client-processing}

-On receipt of a DNS response with an EDE option from a DNS responder, the following actions are performed on the EXTRA-TEXT
+On receipt of a DNS response with an EDE option from a DNS responder, the following (unordered) actions are performed on the EXTRA-TEXT
 field:

 * Verify the field contains valid JSON.
 If not, the requestor MUST discard data in the EXTRA-TEXT field.

 * The response MUST be received over an encrypted DNS channel.
 If not, the requestor MUST discard data in the EXTRA-TEXT field.